 As a returning student, coursework taken at Stanislaus State or transfer courses previously submitted via transcript do not have to be entered on the Cal State Apply application.
 Any transfer coursework completed after last attending the university should be submitted via transcript.

-- If paid by the priority date you will receive a registration appointment.
+- If paid by the priority date, you will receive a registration appointment.
 A specific priority date will be listed in your admission packet.
-Generally, for Spring admission the priority date is October 1 and for Fall, mid-March.
+Generally, for Spring admission, the priority date is October 1, and for Fall, March 20.

 - If admitted or paid after the priority date, you will be eligible to enroll during open registration.